Our online social workshops are not traditional, formal online courses, take a look here at how they run:

 - For those attending this workshop, the more they give, the more they will get.

-- You can complete the assignments whenever it is convenient for you; there are no deadlines and none are compulsory.
+- You can complete the activities whenever it is convenient for you; there are no deadlines and none are compulsory.

 - Your total time commitment should be about 3 hours per week, though there is the potential to do more more, should you so desire.

-- You will have ongoing access to the workshop(s) you have participated in, for the foreseeable future.
+- You will have ongoing access to the workshop(s) you have participated in for 6 months.

 Here is some feedback about our workshops from previous participants: